Loft Conversion Cost

 Children's Bedrooms

-Loft conversions are popular for use as children's bedrooms.
-If the space, you end up with is quite narrow, then it can work better with a child's bed rather than a full size.
-A lot of children also like the idea of having a room at the very top of the house.
+A popular use of a loft conversion is as a children's bedroom.
+If the space you end up with is quite narrow, then it can work better with a child's bed rather than a full-size bed.
+A lot of children also like the idea of having a room at the very top of the house!

 Master Bedroom with Ensuite

-An attic room can feel like a lovely retreat with the sloping ceilings.
-So, if you have a good-sized space, it is a great place to put your master bedroom.
-With an ensuite as well it can feel like your own private space in an otherwise busy house.
+With its sloping ceilings, an attic room can feel like a lovely retreat.
+If you have a good-sized space, it is a great place to put your master bedroom.
+With an ensuite as well, it can feel like your own private space in an otherwise busy house.

 Guest Room

 A loft is a great place for a guest room.
-For a room that is not used every day, it is easy to close it up when it’s not in use, and your guests can feel like they have their own special place in your home.
+Since the room is not used every day, it is easy to close it up when not in use, and your guests can feel like they have their own special - separate - place in your home to relax in.

 Playroom